nus-cs2103-AY2122S1/ip/docs/README.md

 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest duke.jar from [here](https://github.com/xiangjunn/ip/releases).
+2. Download the latest SaitamaChat.jar from [here](https://github.com/xiangjunn/ip/releases).

 3. Copy the file to the folder you want to use as the home folder for your Duke app.